Azure/FTALive-Sessions/content/data/azure-data-introduction/dataoperations.md

 ## Stream Processing

-Stream processing, on the other hand, involves handling data in real-time as it arrives, because the source of data is constantly monitored and processed as new events occur.
+Stream processing involves handling data in real-time as it arrives, because the source of data is constantly monitored and processed as new events occur.
 Data is processed as individual records or small chunks (micro-batch) rather than being accumulated into fixed-size batches.
 Stream processing is ideal for use cases that require real-time analysis and quick responses to data events.
 Key characteristics of stream processing include:

 * **Low Latency**: Stream processing provides low latency as data is processed immediately upon arrival, allowing for real-time or near-real-time analysis.
 * **Scalability**: Stream processing systems need to handle and process data in real-time, which often requires high scalability to keep up with the data volume and velocity.